 Shimano is more than a marketing masterpiece, it’s a quality product.

-While not beyond criticism, they still produce spinning reels worthy of cradle to grave brand loyalty.
+While not beyond criticism, they still produce spinning reels worthy of cradle-to-grave brand loyalty.

 In terms of brand identity, when I think of Shimano, I don’t immediately think fishing, per se.
 I immediately think of beautifully machined metals and precision machinery components.